If you came directly to this page you may wish to read an introduction to this section first.

 The castle of Nerola was most likely founded in the Xth century and it is recorded as a possession of the Crescenzi, a powerful Roman family, until 1235.
 It eventually became a possession of the Orsini.

 Castello Orsini: (left) main tower; (right) Torre dell'Orologio: the clock indicated the Italian Hour

 The fortifications of the castle were upgraded to the requirements of cannon warfare in the second half of the XVth century.
 In 1644 the castle and the fiefdom of Nerola were sold to the Barberini, the family of Urban VIII, the reigning pope.
-Today it houses a luxury hotel which specializes in hosting weddings and special events (you may wish to visit their website - it opens in a separate window).
+Today it houses a luxury hotel which specializes in hosting weddings and special events.

 (left) Portal of the parish church; (right) sacred image with a 1566 inscription with the sentence "Thou has brought forth him that made thee, and ever remain a virgin" and the name of the founder of the building

 In 1482 the Orsini built the parish church, the portal of which is decorated with roses, their heraldic symbol.
 The church collapsed in 1915 because of an earthquake, but the portal was not damaged.

 (left) Tower protecting the entrance to Nerola; (right) one of the streets leading to the castle

 (left) View of Monteflavio (800 m / 2,600 ft) from Fonte Orsini; (right) Fonte Orsini (the image used as background for this page shows the coat of arms)